balakrishna23/chainguard-ai/README.md

 ChainGuard AI is built to help security teams simulate supply chain attacks and defend software dependencies using AI-driven guidance.
 It combines interactive visual simulations, SBOM analysis, team collaboration, and a secure auth flow into a single tool.

 ---

-If you want, I can also add a shorter `README` version or a CONTRIBUTING section for this repo.